adafruit/Adafruit-Trinket-USB/TrinketFakeUsbSerial/readme.txt

+TrinketFakeUsbSerial, by Frank Zhao

-TrinketFakeUsbSerial is a part of Adafruit's Trinket/Gemma USB Arduino Library
+A part of Adafruit's Trinket/Gemma USB Arduino Library

 TrinketFakeUsbSerial allows the user to use a serial terminal to communicate with the Trinket directly via USB.
 This depends on several pieces of host-side software to be installed first (see TrinketFakeUsbSerialHostSW).